-Another time in Friends Phoebe talks about walking from Central Park to the Central Perk coffee shop, then stops and adds, "Hey, that's the first time I got that joke."
+Another time Phoebe talks about walking from Central Park to the Central Perk coffee shop, then stops and adds, "Hey, that's the first time I got that joke."

 The biggest is probably Joey taking a few more seconds than everyone else to get the significance of Ross discovering the sweater he lost a month ago (Rachel had said that her baby's father left it behind).

 Father Ted: usually Dougal being very, very slow to get a joke, naturally enough.

 The best example doesn't use an actual joke at all, but a highly noticeable recurring event...

 The Muppets did a TV special called "The Muppets Go To The Movies" where they spoofed several movie genres.
 Fozzie tells a joke during the Monster Movie sketch that goes "What do you get when you pour boiling water down a rabbit hole?" the answer is "Hot cross bunnies".
 The Frankenstein Monster from that sketch pops up later and says "Hot cross bunnies!
 I just got that!"